nehanalinik/new/README.md

 this iskd fdj

 ## Local Development
-1. Open index.html in you browser..
+1. Open index.html in you browser.